Mostafa-ewida/pgha/README.md

-# what is this do
+# what does this do
 This is a bash project to Create High Availability and auto-fail-over **Postgres Clutster**

 # requirements